Pied crow: Taxonomy

 The pied crow was first described in 1776 by Statius Muller.
 Its specific name is the Latin adjective albus, meaning "white".

 The Maasai people call it ol-korrok from the sound of its call.
 It is considered annoying, but not a bird of ill omen.

 Distribution and habitat

-This species, Africa's most widespread member of the genus Corvus, occurs from sub-Saharan Africa, specifically Nigeria, Ghana, Senegal, Sudan, Somalia, Eritrea, Zambia, Botswana, Mozambique and Zimbabwe, South Africa and on the large island of Madagascar, the Comoros Islands, Aldabra, Assumption Island, Cosmoledo, Astove Island, Zanzibar, Pemba, and Fernando Po.
+This species, Africa's most widespread member of the genus Corvus, can be found in sub-Saharan Africa, specifically Nigeria, Ghana, Senegal, Sudan, Somalia, Eritrea, Zambia, Botswana, Mozambique and Zimbabwe, South Africa and on the large island of Madagascar, the Comoros Islands, Aldabra, Assumption Island, Cosmoledo, Astove Island, Zanzibar, Pemba, and Fernando Po.
+It does not occur in the equatorial rainforest region.
 It inhabits mainly open country with villages and towns nearby.
-It does not occur in the equatorial rainforest region.
-It is rarely seen very far from human habitation, though it is not as tied to the urban way of life as the house crow (Corvus splendens) of Asia, and may be encountered far from human habitation in Eritrea.
+This bird is rarely seen very far from human habitation, though it is not as tied to the urban way of life as the house crow (Corvus splendens) of Asia, and may be encountered far from human habitation in Eritrea.